 - 7.1.
 Child abuse is any action by another person adult or child that causes significant harm to a child.
 It can be physical, sexual or emotional, but can just as often be about a lack of love, care and attention.
 We know that neglect, whatever form it takes, can be just as damaging to a child as physical abuse.
 An abused child will often experience more than one type of abuse, as well as other difficulties in their lives.
 It often happens over a period of time, rather than being a one-off event.
-And it can increasingly happen online. - 7.2.
+And it can increasingly happen online.

+- 7.2.
+The safety of pupils at the College is paramount.
+The College takes a zero-tolerance approach to any form of abuse and takes steps to help staff understand that abuse can be present in any institution at any time.

+- 7.3.
 All staff should be aware of the types and indicators of abuse so that they can identify children who may be in need of help.
 Known or suspected abuse will be handled sensitively but immediately and with due care.
 The Foundation educates staff in how to identify signs of abuse as well as ensuring awareness of historical abuse indicated by a child.

-- 7.3.
+- 7.4.
 Abuse takes many forms, and children experiencing abuse don't necessarily behave in set ways.
 However, abused children may display some of the following behaviours.

 - Withdrawn

 - Suddenly behaves differently

 - Anxious

 - Clingy

 - Depressed

 - Aggressive

 - Problems sleeping

 - Eating disorders

 - Wets the bed

 - Soils clothes

 - Takes risk

 - Misses school

 - Changes in eating habits

 - Obsessive behaviour

 - Nightmares

 - Drug misuse

 - Alcohol misuse

 - Self-harm

 - Thoughts about suicide

 - Risky sexual behaviour